-Working with all appropriate members of the health care team coordinates care for patients assigned to the Internal Medicine Services with a priority for the Faculty Service through the development and use of patient care and practice standards.
+The Critical Care Advanced Practice Provider is responsible for providing advanced patient care to critically ill, complex patients in collaboration with physicians and other healthcare professionals in the Medical Intensive Care Unit including the care of post cardiac surgical patients.
 Works to achieve desired patient outcomes and ensures that variances from established parameters are evaluated and addressed as necessary.
-Performs a wide variety of high-level patient care activities which may include completion of patient assessment, history and physical examination, development and implementation of plan to address physical and psychosocial needs, and evaluation of patient progress.
-The Advance Practice Nurse is accountable for the clinical outcomes of assigned patients.
+Performs a wide variety of high-level patient care activities which may include conducting patient history and physical examination, the development and implementation of individualized care plans to address medical, physical, and psychosocial needs, perform procedural skills, and evaluation of patient progress.
+The Critical Care Advanced Practice Provider has excellent communication and interpersonal skills and is accountable for the clinical outcomes of assigned patients and ongoing professional development.

 At SSM Health, we are driven by a singular Mission: Through our exceptional health care services, we reveal the healing presence of God.
 It's a higher calling that binds us.
 Here, we work together, system and providers alike, to heal the body, mind and spirit of our patients.
 We are united by a shared commitment to serve through faith, humanity, compassionate care and exceptional medicine.

 At SSM Health, diversity, equity and inclusion are integral parts of who we are and a reflection of our Mission and values.
 We believe that workplace diversity is essential to our success.
 We seek to foster awareness and appreciation of diversity among our patients, employees, physicians, providers, customers and communities.

 We are proud to be an Equal Opportunity Employer.
 Qualified applicants are considered for employment without regard to race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or any other characteristic protected by law.